 Phishing occurs when someone attempts to gain unauthorized access to someone’s account, usually in an effort to steal their money.
 One of the more common phishing sites hackers set up are pages that mimic a company login page that someone might use daily, like Gmail or Office 365.

-In the example above, our AI caught a deceptive page that meant to trick the user into thinking it is their OneDrive account.
+In the example above, our AI caught a deceptive page that was meant to trick the user into thinking it is their OneDrive account.
 This method is particularly misleading as not only does the page provide five options for a person to enter personal credentials, but the URL is set up on a Google APIs site.
 Because this is a legitimate domain, some machine learning algorithms, and certainly many static lists, would miss this deceptive site altogether.

 If you look closely at the image above, you’ll notice something strange.
 This isn’t a completed website.
 This is just a template.
 If you were able to click on the page, the links don’t go anywhere and the text is just nonsense.